chris-minsik-son/chris-minsik-son/README.md

 <br />
 🎓 I am pursuing a Computational Major in Data Science and Decisions at the <a href="https://www.unsw.edu.au/"> <b>University of New South Wales</b></a>
 <br />
 🌱 I love to explore raw datasets and translate numbers into stories.
-In the age of big data, stories become actionable solutions and <br>
-&nbsp; &nbsp; &nbsp; strategies for businesses, and I take pride in making this data accessible to people.
+Otherwise, playing sports and exercising is fun.
 <br />
-⚡ You can check out my <a href="https://www.linkedin.com/in/chris-minsik-son/"> <b>LinkedIn Profile</b></a> or some of my recent work from my <a href="https://github.com/chris-minsik-son?tab=repositories"> <b>Github Repository</b></a>
+⚡ You can check out my <a href="https://www.linkedin.com/in/minsik-son/"> <b>LinkedIn Profile</b></a> or some of my recent work from my <a href="https://github.com/chris-minsik-son?tab=repositories"> <b>Github Repository</b></a>
 <br />
 💬 Feel free to ask questions, I'm always happy to help!
 <br />